the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 ```

 ## Foreign Key
-A foreign key is a column or a group of columns in a table that reference the primary key of another table.
+A foreign key is a column or a group of columns in a table that references the primary key of another table.
 - The table that contains the foreign key is called the child table.
 And the table referenced by the foreign key is called the parent table.
 - A table can have multiple foreign keys depending on its relationships with other tables.
 - The foreign key constraint helps to maintain the referential integrity of data between the child and parent tables.